 The point of me sharing this story with you is because I KNOW the Holidays can suck sometimes.

-Some of you reading this are divorced and are navigating the holidays alone.
-Maybe you are single AGAIN this year or it may be that, like me, you have lost loved ones and the holidays are an all to raw reminder that they are gone.
+Some of you reading this are navigating the holidays alone.
+Maybe your relationship status isn’t what you expected it to be this year or it may be that, like me, you have lost loved ones and the holidays are an all to raw reminder that they are gone.
 For others the holidays have always been a time of high stress, family tension and pretending.

 Listen, I know not all of us can chuck the tree in the yard and escape to sunny, warm Mexico.
 But there is something simple you CAN DO.